01mf02/jaq/README.md

 ## Definitions

-Like jq, jaq allows for the defininition of filters, such as:
+Like jq, jaq allows for the definition of filters, such as:

     def map(f): [.[] | f];